History of the French Communist Party: The Gaullist Fifth Republic (1958–1972)

 Some months before his death, in 1964, Thorez handed over the leadership of the PCF to Waldeck Rochet.
 The new secretary-general advocated a left-wing coalition against Charles de Gaulle, a reform of the party doctrine (the thesis of the unique party was abandoned).
 During this time, Georges Marchais gained prominence within the party, after his election to the Politburo in 1961.

 In the 1965 presidential election, on the belief that a PCF candidate would not be able to do well, the PCF supported the left-wing candidacy of François Mitterrand, a former minister of the French Fourth Republic who was opposed to De Gaulle's regime since 1958.
 Mitterrand had never been a member of the SFIO (he was the leader of the small Convention of Republican Institutions, CIR) and he enjoyed good relations with all left-wing parties including the PCF and the SFIO.
 The PCF also signed an electoral agreement with the Federation of the Democratic and Socialist Left (FGDS) prior to the 1967 legislative election.
 Mitterrand obtained 44.8% in the runoff.
 The PCF won 22.5% and 73 seats.

+During these years, the internal rifts over such issues as Maoism, the Algerian War and the Italian Communist Party continued to worsen.
+Its student movement Union des Etudiants Communistes (UEC) was in fact controlled by a "melange of young Marxist dissidents" between 1963 and 1965.
+The party expelled one thousand of them after the UEC's Eighth Congress (1965).

-In May 1968 widespread student riots and strikes broke out in France.
+In May 68 widespread student riots and strikes broke out in France.
 The PCF initially supported the general strike but opposed the revolutionary student movement, which was dominated by Trotskyists, Maoists and anarchists, and the so-called "new social movements" (including environmentalists, gay movements, prisoners' movement).
 Georges Marchais, in L'Humanité on May 3, virulently denounced the leaders of the movement in an article entitled "False revolutionaries who must be exposed".
 He referred to student leader Daniel Cohn-Bendit as the "German anarchist".
-Although the PCF and the CGT were compelled by their base to join the movement as it expanded to take the form of a general strike, the PCF feared that it would be overwhelmed by events - especially as some on the left, led by Mitterrand were attempting to use Charles de Gaulle's initial vacillations to create a political alternative to the Gaullist regime.
+Although the PCF and the CGT were compelled by their base to join the movement as it expanded to take the form of a general strike, the PCF feared that it would be overwhelmed by events – especially as some on the left, led by Mitterrand were attempting to use Charles de Gaulle's initial vacillations to create a political alternative to the Gaullist regime.
 It welcomed Prime Minister Georges Pompidou's willingness to dialogue and it supported the Grenelle agreements.
 When de Gaulle regained the initiative over the situation on 30 May, by announcing the dissolution of the National Assembly and snap elections, the PCF quickly embraced the President's decision.

 However, the PCF—and the left as a whole—suffered very heavy losses in the 1968 legislative elections which saw a Gaullist landslide.
 The PCF won 20% of the vote and lost over half its seat, holding only 34 in the new legislature.